vyapp/vy/BOOK.md

 ### Send IRC commands

 Vy implements a key-command to send raw irc commands to the irc server.
 It shows an inputbox where to type irc commands.
-Switch to an irc connection tab or an irc channel tab then press
+Switch to an irc connection tab or an irc channel tab then press:

     <Control-e>

-in IRC mode.
+In IRC mode.

 ***

 ### Identify nick

-In order to identify nick once having opened an irc connection, just switch to IRC mode by pressing
+In order to identify nick once having opened an irc connection, just switch to IRC mode by pressing:

     <Control-e>

-then type.
+Then type:

 ~~~
 PRIVMSG nickserv :IDENTIFY nick_password
 ~~~

-Some irc networks uses the command below.
+Some irc networks uses the command below:

 ~~~
 NickServ identify nick_password